Alternative Investment Management Association Representing the global hedge fund industry

 Significant developments in financial markets have necessitated several alterations to the UCITS regulatory framework.
 The current iteration of the UCITS Directive, UCITS IV, introduced a number of improvements such as a management company passport, master-feeder structures, mergers and improved investor disclosure.

-On 3 July 2012 the European Commission published a proposal for a draft UCITS V Directive.
-The draft UCITS V Directive covers five issues: eligibility to act as a depositary, criteria for delegating custody, liability for the loss of financial instruments held in custody, the remuneration of UCITS managers, and sanctions for breaches of the UCITS Directive.
-The draft also includes amendments to the UCITS Directive provisions which relate to access to telephone and data records and will empower the European Commission to adopt Level 2 measures specifying matters such as the circumstances in which financial instruments held in custody should be considered as lost.
+On 23 July 2014 the European Commission adopted a UCITS V Directive.
+The UCITS V Directive amends parts of UCITS IV and covers five issues: eligibility to act as a depositary, criteria for delegating custody, liability for the loss of financial instruments held in custody, the remuneration of UCITS managers, and sanctions for breaches of the UCITS Directive.
+UCITS V also includes amendments to the UCITS IV Directive provisions which relate to access to telephone and data records and will empower the European Commission to adopt Level 2 measures specifying matters such as the circumstances in which financial instruments held in custody should be considered as lost.

 Commission Regulation (EU) No 583/2010 (key investor information)

 Commission Regulation (EU) No 584/2010 (the standard notification letter, on-the-spot verifications, investigations and the exchange of information between competent authorities)